Our role and remit

 Register

-The Controlled Drugs Regulations 2013 require every designated body in Scotland to appoint a Controlled Drugs Accountable Officer.
+Every designated body in Scotland needs to appoint a Controlled Drugs Accountable Officer.
+This is done under Controlled Drugs Regulations 2013.
 We must be notified of the details of the person nominated to take on this role.

 View the register